martian422/ReDDiT/README.md

   1. Predict-remask sampler for MaskGIT-style methods (as the baseline).
   2. Discrete Flow Matching sampler (requires more steps for optimal performance).

-We will release the weights for further study.
-Please star to stay tuned.

-By the way, we noticed that expanding mask indices **more useful** on text-to-image generation training, which will be updated and discussed later.
-If you're already trying [MMaDA](https://github.com/Gen-Verse/MMaDA), which is a great work with extensive text-to-image training, try to replace its *t2i_generate* sampler with ours, which works better and more efficiently!

 If you find our rehashing noise or proposed sampler helpful, please consider cite our work, thanks!

 ### Acknowledgements